 The stock of wealth increases as households save.
 Portfolio decisions (that is, the way in which net wealth is held) are discussed in the subsection A.7.
 Consumption composition is discussed in the subsection A.2.

-[A.2] Production firms (current)
+[A.2] Production Firms (Current)

 The final demand faced by production firms is made up of household consumption, corporate investment in fixed capital, government spending, and net export.
 Considering 10 industries and products at the global level, the demand for final goods and services in each area is: